Scheduled MonumentsEnglandWayside cross socket stone 125m NNW of Kilkenny Cottages

 What is Wayside cross socket stone 125m NNW of Kilkenny Cottages?

-Wayside cross socket stone 125m NNW of Kilkenny Cottages is a medieval monument in Gloucestershire, England.
+Wayside cross socket stone 125m NNW of Kilkenny Cottages is a medieval monument located in Gloucestershire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014414.

 Who is responsible for protecting Wayside cross socket stone 125m NNW of Kilkenny Cottages?